HasnainShafiq/Blog/src/blog/2022-05-11 first-article.md

 #### **Conclusion** 🏁

 That about sums up my review of my experience building this blog.
-Overall, it was a positive learning experience which taught me about my own quirks as a developer.
+Overall, it was a positive learning experience which taught me about my own abilities as a developer.
 However, in some instances, I could have made better decisions, such as planning out the development roadmap for this blog so that the building process could have gone smoother.